 The Mount Morgans project is 100% owned by Dacian Gold.

-Dacian Gold initiated a three-year exploration programme in 2012 and completed the scoping study of the project in September 2015.
-The results of the project’s feasibility study (FS), which were announced in November 2016 , estimated Mount Morgan to contain ore reserves, which can be mined over an eight-year mine life.
+Dacian Gold initiated a three-year exploration programme in 2012 and completed the scoping in September 2015.
+The results of the project’s feasibility study (FS) announced in November 2016 suggested that Mount Morgan contains ore reserves, which can be mined over eight-year mine life.

-A pre-feasibility study (PFS) for expansion of the mine was also conducted that increased the ore reserve estimate to 1.65 million ounces (Moz).
+A pre-feasibility study (PFS) was conducted for the expansion of the mine to increase the ore reserve estimate to 1.65 million ounces (Moz).